stijn-dejongh/lovecraft_public_domain/raw_converts/og.md

-Atop the tallest of earth&rsquo;s peaks dwell the gods of earth, and suffer no man to tell that he hath looked upon them.
+Atop the tallest of earth's peaks dwell the gods of earth, and suffer no man to tell that he hath looked upon them.
 Lesser peaks they once inhabited; but ever the men from the plains would scale the slopes of rock and snow, driving the gods to higher and higher mountains till now only the last remains.
 When they left their older peaks they took with them all signs of